-- either temporarily absent (first \$480 of income counted and on lease) or permanently absent (income not counted, not on lease) at the family's option. - (c) Joint Custody of Children: Children who are subject to a joint custody agreement but live in the unit at least 51% of the time will be considered members of the household.
-"51% of the time" is defined as 183 days of the year and do not have to be consecutive.
-The determination of joint custody will be made based on a court order or a signed agreement by both parents. - 2.
-Single Parent/Adult Households.
-When a single parent will be absent for an extended period, LHA will allow another adult to move into the household to care for the children.
+(a) When an adult member will be absent for an extended period, LHA will allow another adult to move into the household to care for the children.
 LHA will continue assistance for up to 60 days, as long as the family continues to meet the definition of family and the other adult meets all other eligibility requirements.
-The single parent must not be absent from the unit more than 60 days unless it is for medical reasons.
-A single parent may be absent from the unit for up to 180 days for medical reasons.
-When the single parent is required to be on an extended absence, a responsible adult must be present to supervise the children and the dwelling unit.
+Adults must not be absent from the unit more than 60 days unless it is for medical reasons.
+An adult may be absent from the unit for up to 180 days for medical reasons.
+When all adult household members are -required to be on an extended absence, a responsible adult must be present to supervise the children and the dwelling unit.
 At LHA's discretion the other adult may be added as a member of the household in order to allow the family to continue receiving assistance.
-Incarcerations and vacations longer than 60 days are not considered reasonable cause for the head of the household to be absent from the unit, and they will be considered permanently absent from the unit after 60 days.